tomitan100/org.openhab.binding.bom/README.md

 BOM Image binding can create the final image(s) of each radar/satellite image sequence/series as PNG's and/or animated GIF.
 This makes it easier to display radar loops in the web browser without having to code in Javascript to loop through the image layers.

-By default, BOM Image binding retrieves rainfall radar sequence of images from (ftp://ftp.bom.gov.au/anon/gen/radar/) and  transparencies from (ftp://ftp.bom.gov.au/anon/gen/radar_transparencies/).
+By default, BOM Image binding retrieves rainfall radar sequence of images from ftp://ftp.bom.gov.au/anon/gen/radar/ and  transparencies from ftp://ftp.bom.gov.au/anon/gen/radar_transparencies/.

 Take note that this binding can handle images other than rain radar images.
-There are example configurations for other images [here](https://github.com/tomitan100/org.openhab.binding.bom/edit/master/README.md#rain-radar-images-configuration-example).
+There are example configurations for other images [here](#rain-radar-images-configuration-example).

 ## BOM Images Configuration